billguo2022/library-system/ReadMe.txt

-a.
-Linxuan Guo or Bill Guo

-b.
-8774216947

-c.
-I have only completed the required part and it works perfectly

 d.serverM: readMembers Function: Reads a file containing usernames and passwords, storing them in an unordered_map. communicateWithDepartmentServer Function: Communicates with department servers using UDP to request book statuses.
 It sends a book code to the department server and receives a response.